 - risk group checks

 Performed risk checks and their results may be tracked with PTRM Graphical User Interface (PTRM GUI).

 |Pre-Trade Risk Management*||At Trade Risk Management|

 |Price Tolerance Limit||Duplicate Order Limit|

 * Detailed information about all risk limits for each group stated in PTRM user guides.

 - Maximum Quantity Limit: This limit is set to define the maximum quantity of an order sending to the matching engine.
 Maximum quantity limit can be defined in terms of quantity, volume, value of the order at market and/or instrument level.
 Maxi.
 Quantity Limit is controlled whilst order entry and amendment.

-- Risk Limits: Risk exposure of users entering order into the system is controlled by risk group checks.
+- Position Risk Limits: Risk exposure of users entering order into the system is controlled by risk group checks.
 The exposure of the users withing the same risk group are calculated together.
-This combined exposure can be limited according to nine different risk checks.
+This combined exposure can be limited according to eleven different risk checks.

 FIX and OUCH API user’s active orders in the order book could be automatically inactivated (suspended) in case of connection loss in the BISTECH Trading System (System).
 Although this functionality is actually inactivation of passive orders, it is widely known “cancel on disconnect” facility.
 This service is provided to the trading members only if requested.
 Automatically suspended (inactivated) orders could be reactivated via Trader Workstation (TW).